LibreCAD/docs/appx/build.rst

 Boost
 `````

 Download the current release of the boost library "zip" file from Boost downloads <https://www.boost.org/users/download/>.
-Click on the link to download the current Windows library, e.g. `boost_1_70_0.zip` and save the zip file.
+Click on the link to download the current Windows library, e.g. `boost_1_70_0.zip` and save the file.